joonarafael/ohte/documentation/software_testing.md

 # SOFTWARE TESTING

-Software has been rigorously tested with automated testing.
-Wider software functionality including e.g. software installation and graphical user interface performance has been manually checked.
+Basic software logic has been rigorously tested with automated testing and wider software functionality, including e.g. software installation and graphical user interface performance, has been manually checked.

 All personal player logs (e.g. game history & statistics) are copied to a backup directory before any software testing is executed for safety reasons.
 This action is done by the `tasks.py` module, and more specifically, performed by the `shutil` library.
 No matter if the testing sequence is succesfull or not (e.g. halts due to an error), player logs will be copied back from these backups.